 Horace G. Revival: The Future of the British Empire Ferdinand Canning Scott Schiller.
 The Stakes of Diplomacy.
 Walter Lippmann.

-Henry Cabot Lodge.
+enter Henry Cabot Lodge.
 Guerrilla Speech Tactics.
 David M. War: Its Nature, Cause and Cure.
 Lowes Dickinson.
 The Problem of Foreign Policy.
 Gilbert Murray.
 Jean Bloch.
 The Address of the Confederation to the People of Canada.
 Louis-Joseph Papineau.
 In Our First Year of the War.
 The League on Trial Routledge Revivals.
 Max Beer.
 The Common Sense of War and Peace.
 Lala Lajpat Rai.
 General History of Immigration in America.
 Allan Mclaughlin.
 Scientific War.

 Lenny Flank.
 Getting Together.
 Ian Hay.
 The Psychology of War.